How to Add New Custom Hotkeys to Windows 10

 Adding Hotkeys to Program and Website Desktop Shortcuts

-There you can enter three things in the text box.
-Input ‘shutdown.exe -s -t 00‘ to set up a shortcut that shuts down Windows 10.
-Input ‘shutdown -r -t 00‘ for a shortcut that restarts Windows 10.
-If you input ‘shutdown.exe –L,’ the shortcut signs out of Windows 10.
+- In the “Type the location of the item:” box, type “shutdown.exe -s -t 00” to set up a shortcut that shuts down Windows 10.
+Input “shutdown -r -t 00” for a shortcut that restarts Windows 10.
+Type “shutdown.exe –L” to sign out of Windows 10.

-Press Next and type a suitable title for the shortcut.
-For example, enter ‘shutdown’ if the shortcut shuts down Windows.
-Then press Finish to exit.
-That adds the shortcut to the desktop as below.
+- Press Next and type a suitable title for the shortcut.
+For example, you can name the shortcut “shutdown” if the shortcut shuts down Windows.

 Adding Custom Hotkeys With Third-Party Software

 You can do a lot more with extra third-party software.
 There are a few programs available for Windows 10, and some of those are freeware programs.
 WinHotKey is one of the packages you can use to set up customized Windows 10 keyboard shortcuts.
 Add it to Windows 10 from the WinHotKey Softpedia page.
 Click the DOWNLOAD NOW button there to save the setup wizard, and then open that to add WinHotKey to windows.

 The WinHotKey window in the shot above includes a list of default Windows 10 hotkeys.
 Note that you can’t edit those with this package.
 What you can do is set up new keyboard shortcuts that open software or documents, or that adjust the active window.